theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 ***Concurrency in Go***:

-As has already mentioned, concurrency is one of the areas that Go shines the most.
+As already mentioned, concurrency is one of the areas in which Go shines the most.
-Go uses goroutines and channels to implement concurrency.
+Go uses *goroutines* and *channels* to implement concurrency.

 A simple example is shown below: